Attempting to get your website to the top of the search engine results can bear a striking similarity to the endless quest for the Holy Grail, right?

 You can use it to analyze your page titles and meta descriptions, find redirect chains and loops, identify thin or duplicate content, check for broken links and images, view the site structure in a visual format, and more.

-This allows you to make sure your website is correctly optimized from an SEO perspective and improve organic rankings.
+This allows you to ensure your website is correctly optimized from an SEO perspective and improve organic rankings.

 4. Web Developer Toolbar